Principal vs. interest: What’s the difference?

 How interest and principal amounts impact your monthly payment

-Your monthly payments go toward your principal balance and interest and fees that have accrued since your last payment.
+Your monthly payments go toward your principal balance as well as interest and fees that have accrued since your last payment.
 But several factors can affect how much interest accrues and your resulting monthly payment.

 -

 Simple vs. compound interest: Many loans use simple interest, meaning the interest rate only applies to the remaining principal balance.
-But some loans use compound interest that can apply to the principal balance and outstanding interest.
+But some loans use compound interest, which can apply to the remaining principal balance and outstanding interest.

 -

-Fixed vs. variable rates: If an account has a fixed interest rate, the rate stays the same for the lifetime of the loan.
-When accounts have variable interest rates, the rate can change and affect your monthly payment.
+Fixed vs. variable rates: If an account has a fixed interest rate, the rate stays the same for the life of the loan.
+If an account has a variable interest rate, the rate can change and affect your monthly payment.

 - How often interest accrues: Interest generally accumulates on a daily or monthly basis.
 The more frequently it accrues, the bigger the impact on your monthly payment.